bacionejs/editor/README.md

 - **Self-Editable**: Edit BacioneJS within itself.
 Saving creates a new timestamped file—reopen to test changes.
 If it fails, open prior version.
 Ideal for small tweaks; use [Neovim](https://github.com/bacionejs/termux) for complex edits.
 - **Closing Views**: Tap anywhere to dismiss Help, Miscellaneous, Diff, or Error views.
 - **Emoji Load**: The initial Miscellaneous view may lag as icons load.

+## Limitations
+- **Compatibility**: Requires Chrome on phones or tablets.
+Exported games have no such restriction.
+- **Single-File**: Not suited for large or multi-file projects.
+Android’s file manager limits Chrome to a single HTML file, excluding external assets like images or audio.
+Use programmatic alternatives (e.g., vector graphics, emojis, noise generators) as seen in Marslander.
+- **Alternative**: For complex needs, try [Neovim with Termux and Apache](https://github.com/bacionejs/termux).